zaza0209/GEERL/rebuttal_ac.md

 ---

 #### **1. Theory:**
+- Refined the regret bound in Theorem 2, including its scaling with key factors such as the dimension of the state space, episode length, and number of episodes.
 - Clarified the assumptions and technical details of Theorem 1, including the uniqueness and marginal assumptions to ensure regularity.
-- Provided a detailed explanation of the regret bound in Theorem 2, including its scaling with key factors such as the dimension of the state space, episode length, and number of episodes.
-- Emphasized that the method focuses on between-episode correlations and does not explicitly address within-episode correlations, which is a limitation for future work.
-- Discussed the robustness of GFQI under misspecified correlation structures, aligning with the theoretical guarantees of GEE.
+- Discussed the theoretical performance of GFQI under misspecified correlation structures, aligning with the theoretical guarantees of GEE.

 ---